 - 1.1 Local authorities have a legal responsibility to conduct, at least annually, a review of the effectiveness of their governance framework including their system of internal control.
-Following the review an Annual Governance Statement (AGS) must be produced, approved and published. - 1.2 Audit Committee Members are asked to note the findings of the 2022/23 AGS and the actions proposed to further develop or strengthen elements of the Council's governance arrangements during 2023/24.
+Following the review an Annual Governance Statement (AGS) must be produced, approved and published. - 1.2 Standards Committee are asked to note the findings of the 2022/23 AGS, which is attached as an appendix to this report.

-2. Format and sections of the document, including improvements made
+2. Format and sections of the document

 - 2.1 The content and style of the AGS is reviewed each year to ensure that it remains compliant with the Chartered Institute of Public Finance and Accountancy (CIPFA) guidelines, and that improvements are made where possible.
 There is a focus in the document on effective public communication, plain and clear language, accessibility of the document, and ensuring transparency and clarity over what the Council's governance challenges are, alongside what is being done to address them. - 2.2 A more concise document template for the AGS has been used since 2020/21 with the governance challenge update section containing a clearer focus on the high-level summary of the strategic oversight of improvements.
 Coupled with hyperlinks to the referenced documents and plans, this approach avoids the reproduction of detailed updates which are available in other existing Committee reports.
 This reduces duplication and delivers efficiencies in resource expended.
 In 2021/22 accessibility improvements were also made to the layout of the document. - 2.3 In 2016, the Council fully reviewed and updated its Code of Corporate Governance (the Code) to reflect the seven principles detailed in CIPFA's "Delivering Good Governance in Local Government: Framework (2016)".
-Alongside the CIPFA principles, the vision and values of the organisation - the Our Manchester principles - are at the heart of the Council's approach to governance.
+Alongside the CIPFA principles, the vision and values of the organisation the Our Manchester principles are at the heart of the Council's approach to governance.
 Our Manchester was therefore also integral to the way the standards in the Code were defined when it was reviewed.
 A streamlined and updated version of the Code was taken to Audit and Standards Committees in November 2022. - 2.4 A key element of compiling the AGS is an assessment of the extent to which the Council has adhered to the governance standards set out in its Code, and providing a robust evidence base for this, set out in a clear way.
-This can be seen in Section 4, The Governance Framework. - 2.5 The AGS includes the following sections:

-1 - Introduction This section provides a clear, plain language explanation for the lay reader as to what the purpose of the document is.
+This can be seen in Section 4, The Governance Framework. - 2.5 The AGS includes the following sections: - 1 Introduction This section provides a clear, plain language explanation for the lay reader as to what the purpose of the document is.